Back to Blog

 1. Establish Strong Communication with Families

-A transparent financial aid process depends on good communication, so offer resources upfront.
-Tell your applicants what to expect and how you make decisions.
+A transparent financial aid process depends on good communication, so offer helpful resources upfront.
+Tell your applicants what to expect, key deadlines, and how your school makes award decisions.

 Also, think about how you communicate your financial aid program to prospective families.
 Many don’t apply to private schools because they assume they can’t afford it.
-Make your opportunities known to encourage more applications and share all your hard work toward creating inclusive education.
+Publicize your opportunities to encourage more applications and share recipients’ stories on your website and social media to show the impact of your hard work creating inclusive education.

 2. Share the Value of Inclusive Financial Aid

-Make sure your administrators are on board and motivated to make financial aid as inclusive as possible.
+Make sure your administrators are motivated to make financial aid as inclusive as possible.
 Talk about the value of inclusive funding practices and the exceptional learning experiences of a diverse school.
 Diverse schools can help facilitate a more inclusive society by connecting students of all backgrounds.

-As you make changes, remind everyone that equitable financial aid can foster more inclusive schools and help the entire student body grow and succeed.
+As you update processes, communicate that equitable financial aid can foster more inclusive schools to help the entire student body grow and succeed.

-Your financial aid policy should adapt to changing economic conditions and your school’s growth.
-Explore your policies periodically, and assess your school’s data to determine what changes you may need.
-Remember to communicate these changes with administrators and families.
+Your financial aid policy should adapt to changing economic conditions and school growth.
+Explore your policies periodically, and assess your school’s data to determine how well current results align with goals and what changes may be needed to reach them.
+Remember to communicate these changes with administrators and families to provide full transparency.

 4. Improve the Application Experience

-Applying for financial aid can seem daunting to families, but a simple, intuitive application helps remove stress.
-Make your process simple, with an easy-to-use form, straightforward instructions, and reminders to complete forms.
-Better applications also help improve equality by removing barriers such as computer skills.
+Applying for financial aid can seem daunting to families, but a simple, intuitive application helps remove some stress.
+Make your process simple, with an easy-to-use form, straightforward instructions, and a single login across all application steps.
+An improved experience also benefits admissions teams, as processes become easier to complete, team bandwidth increases, and applicant pools grow stronger.

 5. Simplify Financial Aid Management